nasmith/NLP-winter25/project-517.md

 For the final report (due at the end of the quarter), all sections in the template must be filled in.

 Please note:
-- \item Grades are shared by your team.
+- Grades are shared by your team.
 Students in this course are expected to work together professionally, overcoming the inevitable challenges that arise in the course of a team project.
 We recognize that, occasionally, team members behave unreasonably.
 To help us navigate situations where you feel a shared grade would be unfair, we invite you to submit individual updates on your team's progress at any time during the quarter using [this form](https://forms.gle/XMzbD9tkhZ5qEcvS8).
 - No late submissions are allowed.
 Your team will receive zero points for the late submission.
 - Instead of submitting code, set it up as a public Github repository and add the link to the project report.
 If writing your own code, make sure it is documented and easy to use (this project is about reproducibility!).
 Include a link to a github repository which can be installed and run with a few lines in bash on department machines.
 Include a description of how difficult the algorithms were to implement.
 If using public code from the original repository, more of your energy will go into running additional experiments, such as hyperparameter optimization, ablations, or evaluation on new datasets (see below).
 However, note that it’s not always trivial to get a public code release working!
 - You may include an appendix in your final report.
 However, you should include all the important details in the main paper.
 The appendix is allowed so that your report will be helpful to future researchers; it will not be read by the course staff.